Last Updated on

 Social and Emotional Developmental Milestones

-- Sense Of Taste Increases: The mouth has maximum nerve endings, so your 5-month-old will put everything into her mouth to see what it feels like.
-Her sense of taste also improves in the 5th
+- Sense of taste increases: The mouth has maximum nerve endings, so your 5-month-old will put everything into her mouth to see what it feels like.
+Her sense of taste also improves in the fifth month.

 You should consult a doctor if you notice any of the following problems in your 5-month-old: